Anti-Racism Group: For an Equal Society

-Books at Perks and Plate & BInder are book discussion study group that meet once a month to share refreshments and discuss the current selection.
+Books at Perks, Plate & Binder, and the Evening Book Club are book discussion study groups that meet once a month to share refreshments and discuss the current selection.
 Books are provided by the Ocean County Library and distributed to members each month.
 During the summer months there are free choices.

-Co-Chairs: Lenora Donatiello, Diane Becza, Marlene Pigut, Marie Hagemann
+Co-Chairs: Lenora Donatiello, Diane Becza, Marlene Pigut, Marie Hagemann, Karen Keating, Jane Pearlman

 The NOCB-AAUW Branch sponsors two community service projects.